jeremyBanks/hdrify/README.md

 # HDRify

-A web application that applies HDR-like effects to images using WebAssembly and ImageMagick.
+A web application that applies HDR-like effects to images using WebAssembly and Rust.

 ## About

 HDRify allows you to apply custom color profiles to images to give them an HDR-like appearance.
 This tool is inspired by the blog post [HDR-Infused Emoji](https://sharpletters.net/2025/04/16/hdr-emoji/) by Corry Haines.

-The application uses [@imagemagick/magick-wasm](https://github.com/dlemstra/magick-wasm), a WebAssembly implementation of ImageMagick to process images directly in the browser without requiring server-side processing.
+The application uses the Rust `image` and `png` crates compiled to WebAssembly to process images directly in the browser without requiring server-side processing.

 ## Features